- Writing Workshops Spring 2017

 CWE clients will often find notes or comments added beneath each slide in some PowerPoint presentations.
-These were added by the author for use during presentation, and will nearly always provide additional knowledge about an issue.
-Be sure to read the notes beneath each slide, rather than view the show.
+These were added by the author for use during presentation and will nearly always provide additional knowledge about an issue.
+Viewers should be sure to read the notes beneath each slide while viewing the Power Points.

 |Adobe Portable Document Format file|

 |PPT||Microsoft PowerPoint presentation|

 |WMV||Windows Media Video|

 |WWW||Worldwide Web page link|